Lecture 10

 • geom_histogram() creates a histogram.

-• We map the x aesthetic to the variable.
+• We map the x aesthetic to a variable.

 ggplot(data = titanic,